Jude95/EasyRecyclerView/README.md

 ```

 ## Decoration
-Now there are tow commonly used decoration provide for you.
+Now there are three commonly used decoration provide for you.
 **DividerDecoration**
 Usually used in LinearLayoutManager.add divider between items.
 ```java